 Name of Parent(s)/Legal Guardian(s):

 Name and ID number(s) of student(s):

 Grade level of student(s):

-Please write in the spaces provided below v the name of the teacher(s) and Grade level/ subject area vides to the above-named student(s) for each teacher to

-whom the student is assigned for the cur rent school year for whom you would like to receive the
+Please write in the spaces provided below of instruction each teacher currently prov the name of the teacher(s) and Grade level/subject area vides to the above-named student(s) for each teacher to ent school year for whom you would like to receive the

-APPR composite effectiveness score and f final quality rating:
+APPR composite effectiveness score and fi

+Name: 1 2 6

 Name: Subject Area/Grade Level:

-Name:

 Name: Subject Area/Grade Level:

-Name: Subject Area/Grade Level:

 Name:

-quality rating and composite effectiveness Name: I would like to receive the information r Building:
+Name:

+which the student is assigned for the curriquality rating and composite effectiveness

+Name: Building:
-Regular Mail and my address is:

-Telephone and my telephone numb
+Regular Mail and my address is: Telephone and my telephone numb equested above via (check whichever is applicable): er is: ected, please provide your telephone number in the space

-lected, please provide your telephone number in the space nortly after its receipt of this Form to schedule a date and
+above and the District will contact you she time for a conference.] ortly after its receipt of this Form to schedule a date and

 PLEASE RETURN THIS FORM TO: Mr. Michael McLymore

 Assistant Superintendent, Human Resources

 Board of Education

 124 Grand Street

 Newburgh, NY 12550

-\ &lt;u>Note: Pursuant to Education Law Section 3012-c, classroom teachers and building principals are entitled to strict privacy rights with respect to the disclosure by the District of the information that will be furnished to you.
+^{ &}lt;u>Note: Pursuant to Education Law Section 3012-c, classroom teachers and building principals are entitled to strict privacy rights with respect to the disclosure by the District of the information that will be furnished to you.
 We are confident that you will respect those privacy rights.

-FORM 1L 2122
+FORM 1L 2223